khashayarghajar/README/README.md

+> this `./README.md` has all the definitions and descriptions .

 - 👋 Hi, I’m [@khashayarghajar](https://github.com/khashayarghajar) .
 - 👀 I’m Interested In Everything except [php](https://www.php.net) .
 - 🌱 I’m Currently Learning "HOW TO LEARN THINGS" .